AlanMorel/resaic/README.md

 $ yarn install
 ```

-2. Create a `.env` file, also at the root of the project.
+2. Create a `.env` and `.env.docker` file, also at the root of the project.
 Here are example settings:

 ```
 PORT=8083